 4. Begin (or continue) a self-care practice.
 Just like our emotions, our self-care routines often fall to the bottom of the list.
 This is a very good time to rethink this.
 Start small and build up to your list by asking what self-care means to you.
 Explore how you feel best and what your ideal day looks like.
 Start with just one daily practice and make it a goal to do it each day for two weeks.
 When this seems like second nature, add two more daily activities or weekly practices.Remember – self-care shouldn’t be overwhelming.
 These goals can be increasing your sleep quality, taking a walk, eating more fruits and veggies.
 But pay attention to your internal dialogue when you begin this.
 Often we can be caught saying we don’t have the time or that this is silly.
 Don’t let this conversation fool you.
 It’s time to begin realizing that you are worth the time and effort.

 5. Surround yourself with like-minded women.
 When my oldest son went off to college, I had little support from the places you would normally expect to have it.
 My mom thought I was overreacting, my sister still had littles and couldn’t understand being sad that I would now have time to myself, and very few friends were at this place in parenting.
 Little info was out there on navigating new space in life.
 But since then, I’ve gone through this with my two other sons, and my sister and friends now have a better understanding – we can come together for each other to offer a sympathetic hug and a listening ear.
 Though my husband was very supportive, there’s just something about having other moms in your corner that is helpful!Don’t settle for going through this time alone.
 There is no need to do so when you can find comfort and feel less isolated when someone understands.
-Many groups can be found on Facebook that connects you with other women experiencing similar emotions (including my free group, the Schmidlife Sisterhood).
+Many groups can be found on Facebook that connects you with other women experiencing similar emotions.
 Another option is to join the parent’s associations of your child’s school.
 These often have online groups as well as local meetups.
+I also offer support and encouragement to moms, just like you.
+I can provide support that I learned from my own experiences plus my training as a certified life coach.
+I offer a 90-minute complimentary Hello Session.
+No pitch, no pressure.
+Just a time to work towards a goal that you want to take action on right now and an empathetic listener during this time.